mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ## Requirements

-+  **Git Plugin** - Jenkins needs to have the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) installed in Jenkins and the Poll SCM option must be enabled
++  **Git Plugin** - Jenkins needs to have the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) installed in Jenkins and the Poll SCM option must be enabled.
+It specifically leverages the [notification capability](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin#GitPlugin-Pushnotificationfromrepository) of that plugin which can be triggered without providing any authentication information.

 ## Setup